hauva69/arisunixtips/unixlinux101.md

 ## Danger Zone: Differences Between Operating Systems Can Be Fatal

-### TODO

-- BSD vs. System V
+There are two basic forms of UNIXes: BSD and System V. The most well known difference is `ps aux` vs `ps -ef`.

-- Dangerous differences like killall
+### Dangerous differences like killall

+- On Linux `killall` kills processes by name.
+- On legacy UNIXes `killall` kills everything except the process itself and it's parents.

 ## The Quintessial old friends foo, bar, baz and qux